-our knowledge is not just limited to window cleaning we have developed keys to excellence in pressure washing which are knowledge, common sense, an eye for beauty, and a quality high-volume machine.
+The keys to excellence in pressure washing are knowledge, common sense, an eye for beauty, and a quality high-volume machine.
 A knowledgeable tech with a good machine can turn a dirty, moss-infested property into a gorgeous, fresh-looking estate to make the Joneses weep.
 On the other hand, an untrained person can leave stripes up and down the driveway, cut lines into wood siding, remove chunks of mortar from brick retaining walls, or worse.

-Evergreen Window Cleaning, LLC is licensed (Gen. Con. #EVERGWC908JB, UBI#603-000-297), bonded, and insured, and our technicians are trained to clean every surface to the complete satisfaction of our customers, using only the pressure and cleaning agents necessary to get the job done properly.
-Our goal is to make your home and property look its very best without shortening its durability.
+Evergreen Window Cleaning, LLC is licensed, bonded, and insured (see our FAQ #1), and our technicians are trained to clean every surface.
+Our goal is to make your home and property look its very best without decreasing its durability.

 To schedule a quote, please fill out our Request Quote/Appointment form.
 For those who want to know more about what we do and how we do it, please read on.